netdata/netdata/docs/guides/monitor/anomaly-detection.md

 The file contains many user-configurable settings with sane defaults.
 Here are some important settings that don't involve tweaking the behavior of the ML training itself.

-- `charts_regex`: Which charts to train against and include in anomaly detection.
+- `charts_regex`: Which charts to train models for and run anomaly detection on, with each chart getting a separate model.
 - `charts_to_exclude`: Specific charts, selected by the regex in `charts_regex`, to exclude.
 - `train_every_n`: How often to train the ML models.
-- `train_n_secs`: The number of historical metrics to train ML models on.
-The default is 4 hours, but if your node doesn't have historical metrics going back that far, consider [changing the metrics retention policy](/docs/store/change-metrics-storage.md).
+- `train_n_secs`: The number of historical observations to train each model on.
+The default is 4 hours, but if your node doesn't have historical metrics going back that far, consider [changing the metrics retention policy](/docs/store/change-metrics-storage.md) or reducing this window.
 - `custom_models`: A way to define custom models that you want anomaly probabilities for, including multi-node or streaming setups.
+More on custom models in part 3 of this guide series.

+> ⚠️ Setting `charts_regex` with many charts or `train_n_secs` to a very large number will have an impact on the
+> resources and time required to train a model for every chart.
+The actual performance implications depend on the
+> resources available on your node.
+If you plan on changing these settings beyond the default, or what's mentioned in
+> this guide, make incremental changes to observe the performance impact.
+Considering `train_max_n` to cap the number of
+> observations actually used to train on.

 ### Run anomaly detection on Nginx and log file metrics